QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 clq = ChangLQ(β=0.85, c=2)
 ```

-The following code  plots the Ramsey planner's value function $J(\theta)$, which we know is maximized at   $\theta^R_0$, the promised inflation planner that the Ramsey planner chooses to set
+The following code  plots the Ramsey planner's value function $J(\theta)$, which we know is maximized at   $\theta^R_0$, the promised inflation that the Ramsey planner  sets
 at time $t=0$.

 The figure also plots the limiting value $\theta_\infty^R$ to which  the promised  inflation rate $\theta_t$ converges under the Ramsey plan.